Philopt/coffee-girl/README.md

 ## Debugging

 1. Run `npm start` and open the game in a browser.
-2. If the truck never moves or "Start Shift" does nothing, open the browser's developer console (usually F12).
+2. If the truck never moves or "Clock In" does nothing, open the browser's developer console (usually F12).
 3. Look for messages like "Asset failed to load" or "init() did not execute."
 4. Verify all files in `assets/` load correctly and reload the page.